command-tab/marbleextractor/README.md

 ## Notes

 * `*.jng` files can be converted to PNG with the `convert` command line tool that ships with ImageMagick, e.g. `convert grow.jng grow2.png`.
-* Yes, the filenames are often have characters and/or path components missing.
-That's just how they're listed in the `marble.bza` manifest 🤷‍♂️
+* Extracted filenames often have characters and/or path components missing.
+That's exactly how they're listed in the `marble.bza` manifest 🤷‍♂️